 Finding the best way to cope with fibroids and stress is unique for every woman.
 If you’re unsure where to begin, try stress relief techniques at least once to see which ones show the best results.
 Here are some of the most effective techniques for reducing stress and anxiety:

-- Plan ahead – Reducing the worry of bleeding through your clothing in public starts by being ready.
-Check out our period survival guide to learn what to keep on your person at all times.
+• Plan ahead – Reducing the worry of bleeding through your clothing in public starts by being ready.
+Check out our period survival guide.

 Most importantly, seek treatment with an experienced fibroid specialist.
 They can work with you to create a personalized treatment plan to help you get your life back.